 Points of Interest

-- In 2014, Virginia Legislative Sportsmen’s Caucus Co-Chair Delegate Scott Lingamfelter introduced H. 307, which was later signed into law.
-H. 307 permits local school boards to allow Hunter Education courses as an after-school program for students in grades 7-12.
+- In 2014, Virgnia Legislative Sportsmen’s Caucus Co-Chair Delegate Scott Lingamfelter introduced House Bill 307, which was signed into law.
+The legislation permits local school boards to allow Hunter Education courses as an after-school program for students in grades 7-12.

-- In 2010, the Michigan Legislature approved House Resolution 200 to express support of public policies that promote outdoor activities for Michigan’s children.
+- In 2010, the Michigan Legislature approved House Resolution 200 to express support for public policies that promote outdoor activities for Michigan’s children.

 - A lack of routine contact with nature may result in stunted academic and developmental growth.
 This unwanted side-effect of the electronic age is called Nature Deficit Disorder (NDD).
 The term was coined by author Richard Louv in his book Last Child in the Woods.